oucs-teaching/cosc349-labs/lab02.md

 - In the CS Labs, navigate to `/home/cshome/scratch/dme/cosc349/ReactOS-0.4.11-Live.iso`.
 You can change to an explicit directory by typing <kbd>⌘</kbd><kbd>shift</kbd><kbd>g</kbd> and then typing, or pasting in a pathname.

 :::info
-If you are doing these labs on a computer other than a CS lab machine, you can find the ReactOS Live-CD ISO file on their website, and download it from there.
+If you are doing these labs on a computer other than a CS lab machine, you can find the ReactOS Live-CD ISO file on their website, and [download it from there](https://reactos.org/download/).
+Indeed ReactOS is at version 0.4.13, but this difference won't matter here.
 :::